livingdocsIO/kubernetes-gcloud-showcase/README.md

 This can be achieved by running `gcloud projects create my-special-project`.
 In order to use this project per default from then on run `gcloud config set project my-special-project`.

+### Running the showcase

+Spin up the cluster with:

 ```bash
 gcloud auth application-default login